Mridul98/omnilytics_data_science_challenge/README.md

     best fit for top3 (best to worst): fit3 > fit2 > fit

-    according to fit3 for top 2, the performance will have the yearly seasonality as similar as the last two year's seasonality pattern with upward trend
+    according to fit3 for top 3, the performance will have the yearly seasonality as similar as the last two year's seasonality pattern with upward trend.

+    According to the best forecast, the average monthly demand for top3 over the next 3,6 and 12 months will be 947.13 , 990.24 , 1129.00 respectively

     prophet top 1 = 1.7560
     prophet top 2 = 3.8190